khoj-ai/khoj/docs/setup.md

 1. Select files and folders to index [using the desktop client](./setup.md?id=_2-download-the-desktop-client).
 When you click 'Save', the files will be sent to your server for indexing.
     - Select Notion workspaces and Github repositories to index using the web interface.

+> Note: Using Safari on Mac?
+You might not be able to login to the admin panel.
+Try using Chrome or Firefox instead.

 ### 4. Install Client Plugins (Optional)
 Khoj exposes a web interface to search, chat and configure by default.<br />
 The optional steps below allow using Khoj from within an existing application like Obsidian or Emacs.